Gabrielle Farrell

-Gabrielle Johna Farrell (born 4 December 1997) is a US-born Jamaican footballer who plays as a forward for Serbian SuperLiga club ŽFK Spartak Subotica and the Jamaica women's national team.
+Gabrielle Johna Farrell (born 4 December 1997) is an American-born Jamaican footballer who plays as a forward for Serbian SuperLiga club ŽFK Spartak Subotica and the Jamaica women's national team.

-Career
+Amateur career

-Farrell played for the FC Bucks Freedom club team in her youth, as well as the Neshaminy Redskins in high school.
-She helped Neshaminy win the state championship in 2013, and was an All-State team honoree in 2015.
-She was also a letter winner in basketball and track and field.
-In college, she played for the Liberty Lady Flames from 2016 to 2019.
-As a freshman in 2016, she was named in the Big South All-Tournament and All-Freshman teams, and was named the Big South Rookie of the Year.
+Farrell began playing soccer at age four with Hulmeville Soccer Club.
+She later played for the FC Bucks Freedom club team and helped them win the 2013 Elite Club National League U-15 Northern Conference championship.
+Farrell attended Neshaminy High School, helping the Redskins soccer team win the state championship in 2013 and earning all-state honors in 2015.
+She also lettered in basketball and track and field.

+Farrell played college soccer for the Liberty Lady Flames from 2016 to 2019.
+As a freshman in 2016, she was named to the Big South All-Tournament and All-Freshman teams and was named the Big South Rookie of the Year.
 Farrell was named to the Big South first team in 2016 and second team in 2017, as well as the Atlantic Sun second team in 2018 and first team in 2019.
 In total, she made 77 appearances for the team, scoring 24 goals and recording 14 assists.

+Professional career

+In October 2020, Farrell signed with ŽFK Spartak Subotica of the Serbian Women's Super League.

+International career

 In 2020, Farrell was called up to the Jamaica women's national football team for the first time ahead of the 2020 CONCACAF Women's Olympic Qualifying Championship.
 She made her international debut on 4 February 2020, coming on as a substitute in the 71st minute for Tiffany Cameron against Saint Kitts and Nevis, with the match finishing as a 7–0 win.

+Personal life

+Both of Farrell's parents, Paul and Juliet, were born in Jamaica.
+She graduated from Liberty with a degree in business marketing in May 2019.